-Again research confirms the incredible healing power of an animal’s love and support expressed by Sunshine’s human companion:
+Again research confirms the incredible healing power of an animal’s love and support expressed by Sunshine’s human companion.
+Just a few examples:

 AIDS patients with pets have less depression and reduced stress.
 Their pets are a major source of support and increase their perception in their ability to cope.

 Children with autism who own pets have ‘more pro-social behaviors and less autistic behaviors such as self-absorption’.